AbdullahOthman21/mdwm/README.md

 - drw.c / drw.h — minimal drawing/text helpers (Xft-based).
 - keys.h — keybindings and spawn commands.
 - build.sh — simple build script used to compile and place the binary into `bin/`.

-## Contributing / reverting decisions
-This fork intentionally removes features to optimize for size and speed.
-If you want to reintroduce functionality, the commit history documents what was removed and where; use those commits as a map to revert or selectively restore features.

-## License
-mdwm is derived from dwm; see the upstream dwm license and the repository files for licensing terms and attribution.